brickpack/cdc-pipeline/README.md

 # CDC Pipeline with Debezium, Kafka, and Snowflake

-A production-ready Change Data Capture (CDC) pipeline that captures real-time changes from PostgreSQL using Debezium, streams them through Kafka, and loads them into Snowflake for analytics.
+A production-ready Change Data Capture (CDC) pipeline that ingests data from external APIs (LinkedIn Jobs via RapidAPI), stores it in PostgreSQL, captures changes using Debezium, streams them through Kafka, and loads them into Snowflake for analytics.

 ## Features

+- **API Data Ingestion**: Automated fetching from RapidAPI JSearch LinkedIn API
 - **Real-time CDC**: Capture database changes with sub-second latency
 - **Scalable Architecture**: Built on Kafka for horizontal scalability
 - **Schema Evolution**: Automatic schema management and evolution